Naud14/Data_Science_IoT_Project/Set_up_Raspberry.md

 ![image](https://user-images.githubusercontent.com/124690871/233621301-c7cecc33-3fb7-451d-8127-924d9f93f4bd.png)

-For now we are totaly ready to set up our local host and make sure we can host the Django website on our local network!
+For now we are totally ready to set up our local host and make sure we can host the Django website on our local network!